 While it doesn’t matter if they don’t technically live on-site I wouldn’t even consider a yard if they didn’t have someone there all of the time.
 Some boarding stables will share the responsibility, much like shift work so that there’s always somebody there 24/7 while others will have one member of staff who lives on site.
 This is important for two reasons, security and the horse’s welfare.
 If a horse is taken ill overnight then you want there to be somebody who’s on hand straightaway.

 It’s widely excepted that each horse requires at least one acre of grazing so do the stables have enough land for all of the horses to graze?
 If all of the horses aren’t turned out at the same time then obviously they don’t need quite as much land.
 The quality of the grazing, as well as good pasture management, are also important, is there a rotation scheme, have the toxic plants been removed, etc. When looking for a place to keep your horse it’s easy to look at the stables and nothing else but the grazing is just as important.

 What’re your first impressions of the livery yard?

-We don’t pay enough attention to our first thoughts when looking for a stables.
+We don’t pay enough attention to our first thoughts when looking for a yard.
 If you walk into the yard and immediately feel something is wrong then listen to that and don’t keep your horse there.
-Whilst your horse’s happiness is obviously the most important thing you need to happy with where he’s kept too.
+Whilst your horse’s happiness is obviously the most important thing you need to be happy with where he’s kept too.
 Would you be relaxed with him being there, if you needed help would you be reluctant to ask for it?
 Moving your horse from stables to stables is going to be stressful for him so you need to ask these questions before settling on a yard.

 Are the horses stabled there happy?